BruthYU/MELO-V2/peft-egg/README.md

 With PEFT methods, users only need to store tiny checkpoints in the order of `MBs` all the while retaining performance comparable to full finetuning.

 An example of using LoRA for the task of adapting `LayoutLMForTokenClassification` on `FUNSD` dataset is given in `~examples/token_classification/PEFT_LoRA_LayoutLMForTokenClassification_on_FUNSD.py`.
-We can observe that with only `0.62 %` of parameters being trainable, we achieve performance (F1 0.777) comparable to full finetuning (F1 0.786) (without any hyerparam tuning runs for extracting more performance), and the checkpoint of this is only `2.8MB`.
+We can observe that with only `0.62 %` of parameters being trainable, we achieve performance (F1 0.777) comparable to full finetuning (F1 0.786) (without any hyperparam tuning runs for extracting more performance), and the checkpoint of this is only `2.8MB`.
 Now, if there are `N` such datasets, just have these PEFT models one for each dataset and save a lot of storage without having to worry about the problem of catastrophic forgetting or overfitting of backbone/base model.

 Another example is fine-tuning [`roberta-large`](https://huggingface.co/roberta-large) on [`MRPC` GLUE](https://huggingface.co/datasets/glue/viewer/mrpc) dataset using different PEFT methods.
 The notebooks are given in `~examples/sequence_classification`.